 Startups can join the startup program catalyst that caters to aspiring entrepreneurs by providing them with valuable resources, training, networking and incentives that enable them to transform their business ideas into viable and high-growth startups.

 Students are provided with a welcoming space to explore their interests in technology and develop skills necessary for technology-related careers.

 The facility will also help students build portfolios and skills to prepare them for entering the work force.
 Education faculty can also visit the MIC to receive guidance on curriculum development and research projects.

 LUQA LQA 4000

-In over 100 locations worldwide, Microsoft Innovation Centers embody partnership with local government, universites, and industry partners.
+Microsoft Innovation Centers embody partnership with local government, university, and industry partners.